 Ethic Himalaya Treks & Expedition (P) Ltd. is a reputable and officially registered trekking company in Nepal, known for its professionalism and reliability.
 We are fully dedicated to providing you with the best service possible.
 To ensure your safety and satisfaction, all clients who book with Ethic Himalaya are fully protected, with their initial deposit and subsequent balances secured, including repatriation, in case of cancellation or curtailment of travel arrangements due to any insolvency issues with our company.

-As part of our trip booking process, we kindly request a photocopy of your passport with passport-sized photograph and a 30% (non-refundable) down payment in advance, following our company policy.
-This deposit enables us to confirm hotel reservations in the city, book domestic flights, and make all other necessary trip arrangements for your final booking.
+As part of our trip booking process, we would like to ask for a photocopy of your passport with a passport-sized photograph and a 30% (non-refundable) down payment in advance, following our company policy.
+This deposit lets us confirm hotel reservations in the city, book domestic flights, and make all other necessary trip arrangements for your final booking.
 Additionally, we require a detailed list of participants, including their names, gender, nationality, date of birth, passport number, and a passport copy with at least six months of validity.

-The remaining balance can be settled upon your arrival at our office.
+The remaining balance can be settled when you arrive at our office.
 However, full payment is mandatory before the departure of the trip.
-For last-minute bookings made within a week of the trip, the full amount must be paid in advance to secure your reservation.
+The total amount must be paid in advance for last-minute bookings made within a week of the trip to secure your reservation.
 At Ethic Himalaya, we prioritize transparency and strive to provide you with a seamless and memorable trekking experience in the breathtaking landscapes of Nepal.

-Payments can be wired to our following banking accounts.
+Payments can be wired to the following banking accounts: